-We want all of our palm oil, soy, cattle products, timber and wood fibre to come from the most sustainable sources, so we’ve committed to remove commodity-driven deforestation from our supply chains by 2020 and ensure that the fabrics we use in clothes and home products don’t come from ancient and endangered forests.
+We want all of our palm oil, soy, cattle, wood and wood-derived materials to come from the most sustainable sources, so we’ve committed to remove commodity-driven deforestation from our supply chains by 2020 and ensure that the fabrics we use in clothes and home products don’t come from ancient and endangered forests.
 We actively support restoration and conservation solutions for these natural resources.

 We’ve made major investments in programmes to tackle deforestation and promote sustainable forestry.

 Our supply chain is complex.
 We don’t own farms or factories and don’t purchase ingredients and commodities directly.
 Most of our ingredients and commodities are sourced in a global market.
 In some supply chains it’s possible to engage directly with growers - for example, our furniture manufacturer operates near to both forest and saw mill.
 But in other supply chains, particularly those that are more complicated (for example, paper products that are made from lots of different species) or in the case of commodities that we use in relatively small quantities (for example, palm oil) our ability to control and influence is more limited.